“But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”

 “Okay Matt, I think I’m getting it.
 But what do you mean by power of sin?
 I thought sin was getting drunk, cursing, and whatnot.”

 Sin is a power in this fallen world.
 It’s like gravity.
-You can’t see it, but it effects absolutely everything.
+You can’t see it, but it impacts absolutely everything.
 For this reason, you can be driving down the road just fine, nobody is with you, nothing is on the radio, and traffic is smooth–but yet, you get that sinful thought.
 “Where did that come from?” you might think.
-That thought is the power of sin working itself through your flesh–but that sinful thought is not you, and it’s not coming from your perfect spirit.
+That thought is the power of sin–but that sinful thought is not you, and it’s not coming from your perfect spirit.
 It’s an outside force.

 Through Adam, the power of sin entered this world.
 Through Jesus, the power of sin was defeated.
 When we believe Christ has forgiven us of our sins committed (even future sins), He comes and lives inside of us making us holy after killing off our old sinful spirit (see Romans 5, Romans 6).